superblocksteam/terraform-google-superblocks/README.md

 }
 ```

-If you use Google Cloud DNS, find the `zone_name` for your `domain` by running `gcloud dns managed-zones list --filter "dns_name ~ ${domain}`.
-If you don't use Google Cloud DNS, see the [Custom Domain Mapping](https://cloud.google.com/run/docs/mapping-custom-domains) section for how you can manually configure the DNS for your agent.

-If you are in the EU region, ensure that
+If you are in the **[EU region](https://eu.superblocks.com)**, ensure that

 ```terraform
 superblocks_agent_data_domain = "eu.superblocks.com"
 ```

-is set in your configuration.
+is set in your configuration in the module block.

+If you use Google Cloud DNS, find the `zone_name` for your `domain` by running `gcloud dns managed-zones list --filter "dns_name ~ ${domain}`.
+If you don't use Google Cloud DNS, see the [Custom Domain Mapping](https://cloud.google.com/run/docs/mapping-custom-domains) section for how you can manually configure the DNS for your agent.

 #### Deploy